-The course delivery methods and course content directly or indirectly addresses a number of core UNSW graduate capabilities, as follows:
+The course delivery methods and course content directly or indirectly addresses a number of core UNSW graduate capabilities, as follows: <select those which apply (maybe 3-5) and adapt to suit course>

 - Developing scholars who have a deep understanding of their discipline, through lectures and solution of analytical problems in tutorials and assessed by assignments and written examinations. - Developing rigorous analysis, critique, and reflection, and ability to apply knowledge and skills to solving problems.
-These will be achieved by the laboratory experiments and interactive checkpoint assessments and lab exams during the labs. - Developing capable independent and collaborative enquiry, through a series of tutorials spanning the duration of the course.

-• Developing independent, self-directed professionals who are enterprising, innovative, creative and responsive to change, through challenging design and project tasks.
+These will be achieved by the laboratory experiments and interactive checkpoint assessments and lab exams during the labs. - Developing capable independent and collaborative enquiry, through a series of tutorials spanning the duration of the course. - Developing digital and information literacy and lifelong learning skills through assignment work - Developing ethical practitioners who are collaborative and effective team workers, through group activities, seminars and tutorials. - Developing independent, self-directed professionals who are enterprising, innovative, creative and responsive to change, through challenging design and project tasks. - Developing citizens who can apply their discipline in other contexts, are culturally aware and environmentally responsible, through interdisciplinary tasks, seminars and group activities.